DXB achieves top sustainability milestone with global accreditation

 “For us, sustainability is not a checkbox – it’s a long-term strategy that involves collaboration, innovation, and constant improvement.
 The responsibility we own goes beyond our operation; it’s about leading by example and embracing a culture where every stakeholder plays a part in creating a more sustainable future.
 Together, we are setting a new standard for what is possible in airport operations, as we continue to support Dubai’s and the UAE’s leadership in the global effort towards Net Zero by 2050,” he added.

-Stefano Baronci, Director-General of ACI Asia-Pacific & Middle East, said, "We congratulate Dubai Airports for its significant strides in reducing carbon emissions, setting a benchmark for airports across the region.
+Stefano Baronci, Director General, ACI Asia-Pacific & Middle East, said: “We congratulate Dubai Airports for its significant strides in reducing carbon emissions, setting a benchmark for airports across the region.
 By positioning itself as one of the leaders in efficient carbon management, Dubai Airports demonstrates a strong commitment to building a more sustainable future.
-Dubai Airports' approach aligns with our industry's collective vision of achieving net zero emissions by 2050."
+Dubai Airports’ approach aligns with our industry's collective vision of achieving net zero emissions by 2050.”

 DXB has made significant progress through key initiatives and partnerships aimed at advancing sustainable aviation.
 A recent example is the collaboration with dnata and Emirates National Oil Company (ENOC), transitioning dnata’s non-electric airside fleet to a biodiesel blend, reducing carbon emissions by over 3,500 tonnes annually.